kstasko/notes/aws/data-analyst-cert/da-udemy-s4-analysis.md

 - vertical and horizontal scaling on demand
 - during scaling:
     - a new cluster is created while your old one remains available for reads
-    - CNAME is flipped to new cluster ( a few minuts of downtime )
+    - CNAME is flipped to new cluster ( a few minutes of downtime )
     - data moved in parallel to new compute nodes

 ### *Distribution Styles*
-> the two primary golas of data distribution are to distribute the workload uniformly among the nodes in the cluster
+> the two primary goals of data distribution are to distribute the workload uniformly among the nodes in the cluster
 > and to minimize data movement during query execution

 - `AUTO` - redshift configures it out based on size of data